-The Pass, together with mountains around is an area with exceptional beauty.
+The Pass, together with the mountains around is an area with exceptional beauty.
 Access roads (see the map below) from both sides (Swiss and Italian) are very good and attractive.
-This in particular holds for the Italian side, from the valley of Domodossola (in Italy) and village Simplon (in Switzerland) as it offers great views toward Weissmies group.
+This in particular holds for the Italian side, from the valley of Domodossola (in Italy) and village Simplon (in Switzerland) as it offers great views toward the Weissmies group.

 Where to stay?

 The Simplon Hospice (hospiz) is a three-story building directly on the Pass.
 It was raised by the order of Napoleon issued in 1801, during the building of the road over the Pass which connects Piedmont in Italy and Wallis in Switzerland.
 Can you imagine, Napoleon was taking care about roads through the Alps.